PlasticFernStudios/plasticfernstudios.github.io/index.md

 		<div class="content">
 			<div class="inner">
 				<h2>We're Here to Help</h2>
 				<p>Our passion for our work and the player's experience is the driving force in helping you achieve your game’s full vision.
-Our services currently include QA, UX, console release consults, project management, and all things related to audio including SFX, music production, and implementation.</p>
+Our services currently include QA, UX, Accessibility, console release consults, project management, and all things related to audio including SFX, music production, and implementation.</p>
 			</div>
 		</div>
 	</section>